mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/security/external-idps/howto-dex-github-connector/index.md

     - name: <GITHUB-ORG-NAME> # e.g., "myorg" for https://github.com/myorg
 ```

-Step 4: Run `kubectl apply -f github.yaml` to deploy the Github connector.
+Step 4: Run `kubectl apply -f github.yaml` to deploy the GitHub connector.

 Step 5: As a member of the GitHub organization, visit `https://<YOUR-CLUSTER-HOST>/token` to obtain a token to authenticate `kubectl`.

-To only allow users from specific teams in the GitHub organization, see the [Dex GitHub Connector documentation].
+To only allow users from specific teams in the GitHub organization, see the [Dex GitHub Connector documentation][dex_connector].

 ### Login using a GitHub Individual account